maim-lain/schooloflust/walkthrough.md

 - Examine the backyard garage door -> Unlock (-Rusty key)
 - Search the dumpster left of your house (Received BDSM tape)
 - Search the trash can in the park (Received BDSM tape)
-- Optional: Walk around the neighborhood and see how much lag you are getting
-  - Try setting: "Phone -> Options -> Sync monitor" to off and see if you get less lag
+- Optional: Try setting: "Phone -> Options -> Sync monitor" to off and walk around to see if you get less lag
   - If you get more lag or don't notice a difference change it back to Auto
 - Exit and travel to Harfort